pagedjs/pagedjs-website/src/content/documentation/05-designing-for-print.md

 ---
-title: "Web design for print"
+title: Web design for print
 date: 2019-09-03T18:23:22+02:00
-draft: false
 part: 5
-weight: 5
 intro: "If you want to start designing your own book, now is the perfect time!"
 ---